dial-once/spikes/README.md

-# Dialonce Spikes
+# Dial Once Spikes

-Dialonce Spikes is used to store our... spikes :D
+Dial Once Spikes is used to store our... spikes :D